Nigerian artists and Nigerian fans: Do Nigerian fans deserve better? [Pulse Editor's Opinion]

 It is the best time, it is the height of Afrobeats where Nigerian artists are touring the world and making more money than they have ever made.

-It was the age of wisdom, it was the age of foolishness.
+It is the age of wisdom, it is the age of foolishness.
 We have everything before us, we have nothing before us.

 Afrobeats is international like it has never been and Afrobeats stars are traveling the world to give the international audience a feel of Africa's foremost musical export.